golang-design/research/content/posts/ultimate-channel.md

 +change := make(chan ResizeEvent, 100)
 ```

 But unfortunately, it remains problematic.
-Let's do a thought experiment: if `E` is too busy, and quickly exploits the entire buffer of the communication channel `change`, then the communication channel falls back to an unbuffered channel.
-Then `E` starts to wait to proceed; On the otherwise, `R` is busy working on the draw call, when it is finished, `R` tries to send the draw call to `E`.
-However, at this moment. the `E` is already waiting for `R` to receive the `change` signal.
+Let's do a thought experiment:
+if `E` is too busy, and quickly exploits the entire buffer of the
+communication channel `change`, then the communication channel falls
+back to an unbuffered channel.
+Then `E` starts to wait to proceed;
+On the otherwise, `R` is busy working on the draw call, when it is
+finished, `R` tries to send the draw call to `E`.
+However, at this moment. the `E` is already waiting for `R` to receive
+the `change` signal.
 Hence, we will fall back to the same case -- deadlock.

 Is the problem a producer-consumer scenario?
-Indeed, the case is quite similar but not entirely identical.
-The producer-consumer scenario focuses on producing content for the buffer while the consumer consumes the buffer.
-If the buffer is full, it is easy to send either producer or consumer to sleep.
-However, the key difference here is: On the two sides of communication, they both play the role of producer and consumer simoutainiously, and they both relying on each other.
+Indeed, the case is quite similar
+but not entirely identical.
+The producer-consumer scenario focuses on
+producing content for the buffer while the consumer consumes the buffer.
+If the buffer is full, it is easy to send either producer or consumer to
+sleep.
+However, the key difference here is: On the two sides of
+communication, they both play the role of producer and consumer
+simoutainiously, and they both relying on each other.

 What can we do to solve the above deadlock?
-There are two
-approaches.
+Let's reveal two approaches in this
+article.

 ## Solution 1: Send in select's case

 The first approach is a simple one.
-We utilize the power of the select statement, that a send operation to any channel won't block if there is a default statement.
-Hence, we could simply turn the draw call sends statement into a nested select statement:
+We utilize the power of the select statement:
+a send operation to any channel won't block, if there is a default statement.
+Hence, we could simply turn the draw call sends statement into a nested select
+statement:

 ```diff
 go func() {